 Fast forward to today.
-The PS3 hardware hasn’t changed in any relevant way over all these years.
-Yet home theaters have moved on, and most importantly Blu-ray players long ago caught up and passed the PS3 in functionality, speed, and price.
-The PS3 still has no IR control.
+The PS3 and PS4 hardware haven’t changed in any relevant way over all these years, it’s still just a bare bones Blu-ray player with no control integration.
+Yet home theaters have moved on, and most importantly Blu-ray players long ago caught up and passed the PS3/4 in functionality, speed, and price.
+The PS3/4 still has no IR control.
 It still has no IP control.
 What it does have is a Bluetooth interface and a USB interface, and various manufacturers have tried to integrate devices with those for home theater purposes.
 Built into Simple Control are codes for many of these devices.

 A device that does work at a low price point is the Logitech Harmony PS3 Adapter.
 Simple Control supports the appropriate codes for that.
 The complexity with that device is that turning the system off requires adding a series of commands to Simple Control’s System Off command.
 These commands are not necessary with some of the higher end solutions.